johanix/draft-leon-dnsop-distributed-multi-signer/draft-leon-distributed-multi-signer-00.md

 ## Migrating from a Multi-Signer Architecture Back to Single-Signer.

-If for some reason a zone owner wants to migrate back to a single-signer architecture, the process is essentially the reverse of the migration from single-signer to multi-signer:
+If, for some reason, a zone owner wants to migrate back to a single-signer architecture, the process is essentially the reverse of the migration from single-signer to multi-signer: